dbc60/blog/content/note/projects/budget-design.md

 ---
 title:  Budget Design
 date: 2016-06-12
-disable_comments: true
+draft: true
+categories: [projects]
-tags:
+tags: [budget, design]
-  - budget
-  - design
-  - plans
 ---

 A cornucopia of ideas for an outline of a rather detailed budget.
 <!--more-->

 ## Budget Groups